apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/upgrading.md

 1. Update the cordova.blackberry.js file in the ‘Phonegap-2.5.0/lib/blackberry/javascript’ folder
 2. Update the ‘ext’, ‘ext-air’, and ‘ext-qnx’ in the ‘Phonegap-2.5.0/lib/blackberry/framework’ folder
 3. Update the ‘build.xml’ file in the ‘Phonegap-2.5.0/lib/blackberry’ folder
-4. Update the the ‘Phonegap-2.5.0/lib/blackberry/bin’ folder
+4. Update the ‘Phonegap-2.5.0/lib/blackberry/bin’ folder
 5. Update the ‘VERSION’ file in the ‘Phonegap-2.5.0/lib/blackberry’ folder

 Updating the example/ folder or migrating an existing project: